moscuet/Everyday_JS_Learning/Readme.md

 ### Topics: Js  hoisting

 #### Hoisting
 JavaScript Hoisting refers to the process whereby the interpreter allocates memory for variable and function declarations prior to execution of the code.
 Declarations that are made using var are initialized with a default value of undefined.
-Declarations made using let and const are not initialized as part of hoisting.
+Declarations made using let and const are not initialized as part of hoisting. conceptually saying,  Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution. variable declarations are processed before any code is executed.
 This allows variables to appear in code before they are defined.
 Note however, that any variable initialization in the original code will not happen until the line of code is executed.

 One of the advantages of JavaScript putting function declarations into memory before it executes any code segment is that it allows you to use a function before you declare it in your code.